phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

     surprise/negative & 3140 \\
     \noalign{\smallskip}\hline\noalign{\smallskip}
     \end{tabular}
+    \caption{Number of instances in the training data set per category}\label{tbl:catcounts}
 \end{figure}

-To decide whether to trigger we first check if $(1-\text{output}_{NBC}(t))$ is larger than a threshold, where NBC is the output for the category indicating no backchannel should happen.
+To decide whether to trigger we first check if $(1-\textit{output}_{\text{NBC}}(t))$ is larger than a threshold, where NBC is the output for the category indicating no backchannel should happen.
 Then we use argmax(output(t)) to decide which backchannel category was predicted.

 With this method, the number of training samples for the categories vary, and the NBC category has as many samples as the other categories together.
-To balance this data, we can weigh the gradient update for each training sample by $w(sample) = max(counts) / counts(category(sample))$, where $counts(category)$ is the total number of training samples for a specific category.
+To balance this data, we can weigh the gradient update for each training sample by $w(\textit{sample}) = \max(\textit{counts}) / \textit{counts}(\textit{category}(\textit{sample}))$, where $\textit{counts}(\textit{category})$ is the total number of training samples for a specific category.
 This means that the training samples with categories that have few samples are more important for training than the more common categories.
+Alternatively, we can simply duplicate samples from the minority categories until the categories are balanced.
+Both methods produced similar results.

 For training, the simplest method is to just train the whole network on the ground truth for the categories.
 But because the data is limited, this might not give the best results.
-Another method is to first train the network on just NBC and BC, then fixing all the layers except the output layer and just fine-tuning the output layer to output multiple categories.
+Another method is to first train the network on just NBC and BC detecting, then fixing all the layers except the output layer and just fine-tuning the output layer to output multiple categories.

 The results for a network trained on a binary output with the last layer finetuned on multicategorical output can be seen in @fig:grayscale.

 ![The output of a neural network trying to predict backchannel categories for a audio segment.
 The first category is "No Backchannel", so it is roughly inverse to the other categories (neutral, question, surprised, positive, affirmative).
 From top to bottom: Audio, Text, Raw NN output, Smoothed NN output.
 White means higher probabilities, black means lower probabilities.](img/20170211151523.png){#fig:grayscale}

-For evaluation, we printed out the confusion matrix.

-Even though the dataset was balanced, in evaluation the network still tended to be biased towards some categories.

 ## Evaluation {#eval-1}